What is a service agreement?

 Things to think about when making a service agreement (PDF 182KB) and Making a Service Agreement: Things to think about – Easy Read (PDF 4MB) can help you when you are thinking about what to include when making a service agreement.

-For more information about service agreements, contact us.
+You can find more information about using service agreements, or you can contact us.
 Other information is also available from these organisations:

 NDIS Quality and Safeguards Commission